How to Hire a Private Caregiver in Dallas: Costs, Questions, and When an Agency Makes More Sense

 These rates are generally lower than agency rates ($22-$35/hour for PAS services), which is the primary reason families go the independent route.
 But the hourly rate alone doesn't capture the full cost.
 When you hire someone directly, you become a household employer, which means payroll taxes, workers' compensation considerations, and administrative overhead.

-A private caregiver can help with personal care (bathing, dressing, grooming, toileting), meal preparation and feeding assistance, light housekeeping and laundry, medication reminders, companionship and socialization, transportation to appointments and errands, and mobility assistance.
+(bathing, dressing, grooming, toileting), meal preparation and feeding assistance, light housekeeping and laundry, medication reminders, companionship and socialization, transportation to appointments and errands, and mobility assistance.